gorkemvarol/Multi_Touch_Attribution_Modeling/README.md

 Cookie ID: While facing challenges due to privacy regulations, cookie IDs remain prevalent in many MTA implementations.## User ID: Provided by platforms like Google Analytics, user IDs are often used as a foundational identifier.## Device ID: Useful for cross-device tracking but has limitations in terms of uniqueness.

+##
+Touchpoint Effectiveness:

+High-Performing Touchpoints: Identify touchpoints (e.g., alpha, beta) that consistently contribute to a significant number of enrollments across different models.
+These touchpoints might be particularly effective in driving conversions.
+Low-Performing Touchpoints: Determine touchpoints that have a minimal impact on enrollments.
+These might be areas where your marketing efforts could be optimized or reallocated.
+Model Differences:

+First Touch vs. Last Touch: If there's a significant difference between the first-touch and last-touch models, it suggests that early-stage touchpoints or late-stage touchpoints play a more critical role in the enrollment process.
+Linear vs. Markov: If the Markov model shows significantly different results compared to the linear model, it indicates that the sequence of touchpoints is crucial in driving enrollments.